 Family Drug Court Coordinator

-Suzanne Lofton is Coordinator of the Family Drug Court, a collaborative program administered through Tarrant County Challenge.
-Suzanne has been actively involved in the recovery community for over 24 years and has worked the last 18 years in the field of Addiction.
-As the President of the Fort Worth Chapter of the Texas Association of Addiction Professionals and the President Elect of the State Board of the Texas Association of Addiction Professionals, Suzanne has extensive experience in all facets of Addiction treatment and Recovery Support.
+Suzanne Lofton is Coordinator of the Family Drug Court, a collaborative program administered through Challenge of Tarrant County.
+Suzanne has been actively involved in the recovery community for over 26 years, and has worked the last 20 years in the field of addiction.
+As the Past President of the Fort Worth Chapter of the Texas Association of Addiction Professionals and the President of the State Board of the Texas Association of Addiction Professionals, Suzanne has extensive experience in all facets of addiction treatment and recovery support.